 I’m very excited to chat with Carol Goodman for this installment of What Scares You.
 Carol’s books are among my favorites of all time.
 They are filled with spooky houses, buried secrets, myth, Gothic imagery, writers and artists, and ghosts.
 With all that swirling around in her mind, how could this interview not be interesting?
 Read on to find out what scares Carol.

 What is your earliest childhood memory of fear?
 Or the scariest thing you remember from childhood?

 Do you believe in ghosts?
-Why or why not?

 Do you have a recurring nightmare?